hmc-cs111-spring2023/cs111-project-pitch-everettbu/project.md

 _How might the user interact with the language?
 What does programming look like?
 Why is this the right way to interact with the problem domain?_

+The user would interact with the language by initally creating a calender by setting the start and end dates.
+Then they would have the ability to program events by specifying day they want to edit and choosing to either add, remove or alter items that they want to schedule.
+The calander would be viewed in months (thats how I view my time management) and would help students visualize and map out thier semester.
+Programming would look like users editing, adding and checking things off their calander.
+The right way to interact with the probelem domain would be to input items into the calender as soon as one knows about them, and cross them off once they are complete.
+Also, I want the user to be able to cross of entire days once they have passed or if there is a holiday ahead that requires no work.
+My DSL will hopfully be so easy to use that these tasks will nake little time to do.

 ### Operation (semantics)

 _What might happen when a program runs?
 How does a program interact with the user?
 What kinds of errors might occur, and how might they be communicated to the user?_

+When the proram runs it displays a calender with the users inputed items.
+The program interacts with the user by prompting them with the option to  to add, move, delete, or check off an item to their calender.
+Errors might occur if there are two of the same item on the same day or the day is in the past.
+They will be communicated to the user with a message after they input the request.
+In addition to that errors might occur if things such as dates, event types, or customization requests aren't entered with the correct syntax.
+These errors will be communicated to the user by displaying an error message and pointing out where the program got confused.

 ### Expressiveness

 _What should be easy to do in this language?
 What should be possible, but difficult?
 What should be impossible or very difficult?_

+It should be easy to add/remove events, customize the text in the calender, and block off days specified by the user.
+I think it will be possible but harder to create the calender interface and sync it to other services such as excel or google calender.
+It will likely be very difficult to add a handler for reoccuring items but it would be a feature that would make my DSL unique and particularly useful.

 ### Related work